-- 5.1 For the Delivered Energy, the Solar Power Developer shall furnish a bill to the DISCOM calculated at the Tariff provided for in Article 2, in such form as may be mutually agreed between the DISCOM and the Solar Power Developer, for the billing month on or before the 5th working day following the Meter Reading Date. - 5.2 The DISCOM shall be entitled to get a rebate of 1% of the total amount billed in any billing month for payments made before the Due Date of Payment.
-Any payment made beyond the Due Date of Payment, the DISCOM shall pay simple interest at prevailing base Prime Lending Rate of State Bank of India and in case this rate is reduced, such a reduced rate is applicable from the date of reduction.

-- 5.3 The DISCOM shall pay the bill on monthly basis as per Clause 5.5 by opening a one month revolving Letter of Credit in favour of the Solar Power Developer, either fully or partly synchronized with the Grid in respect of the contracted Capacity. - 5.4 Letter of Credit: Before 30 days prior to the due date of first monthly bill of the generating unit, the DISCOM shall cause to put in place an irrevocable revolving Letter of Credit issued in favour of the Solar Power Developer by a Scheduled Bank (the "Letter of Credit") for one month's billing value.
+- 5.1 For the Delivered Energy purchased, Solar Power Developer shall furnish a bill to the DISCOM calculated at the Tariff provided for in Article 2, in such form as may be mutually agreed between the DISCOM and the Solar Power Developer, for the billing month on or before the 5th working day following the Meter Reading Date. - 5.2 The DISCOM shall be entitled to get a rebate of 1% of the total amount billed in any billing month for payments made before the Due Date of Payment.
+Any payment made beyond the Due Date of Payment, DISCOM shall pay interest at prevailing SBI bank rate and in case this rate is reduced, such reduced rate is applicable from the date of reduction. - 5.3 The DISCOM shall pay the bill on monthly basis as per Clause 5.1 by opening a one month revolving Letter of Credit in favour of the Solar Power Developer. - 5.4 Letter of Credit: Not later than 30 days prior to the Scheduled COD of the Generating Unit, DISCOM shall cause to put in place an irrevocable revolving Letter of Credit issued in favour of Solar Power Developer by a Scheduled Bank (the "Letter of Credit") for one month's billing value. [as amended]